2011 Feltham and Heston by-election

-On 15 December 2011, a by-election was held for the UK House of Commons constituency of Feltham and Heston in the London Borough of Hounslow.
-The by-election was caused by the death of its Member of Parliament Alan Keen.
-The Labour Party candidate, Seema Malhotra, held the seat.
+A by-election for the United Kingdom parliamentary constituency of Feltham and Heston was held on 15 December 2011, caused by the death of incumbent Labour Party MP Alan Keen.
+It was won by Seema Malhotra, the Labour candidate, who held the seat with an increased vote share.

 Boundaries

 Feltham and Heston covers the western end of the London Borough of Hounslow.
 Feltham lies in the western half of the constituency, Heston in the north.
 At the south of the constituency lies Hanworth, with Bedfont in the west.
 Across the parliamentary and borough boundary to the south-east lies Twickenham.
 Feltham & Heston shares the London Borough of Hounslow with the Brentford and Isleworth parliamentary constituency.

 The constituency comprises ten electoral wards of the Borough of Hounslow: Bedfont, Cranford, Feltham North, Feltham West, Hanworth, Hanworth Park, Heston Central, Heston East, Heston West, and Hounslow West.

 Constituency profile

 Most parts of the Feltham and Heston constituency are lower on the socio-economic scale than those in neighbouring Brentford and Isleworth.
 There is a higher proportion of social housing, though unemployment is low by London standards.
 The seat also includes parts of Hounslow itself.

 To the North and West, just over the border in the London Borough of Hillingdon, is London Heathrow Airport where many local constituents are employed, while there is considerable small industry in the Heston area.
 The constituency includes a Young Offenders Institution and a motorway service station.